journal-club/wiki-data/dc.md

 - **Red bar** - settings>Connectivity>manual configuration>untick "let dc++... " and use other options one by one, something should work.
 - **Low speeds** - right click on download and search for alternatives.
 Also, avoid using Campus WiFi for DC++ - use the LAN ports in your room.
-- **No slots** - right click>send private message and ask for a slot, or try **searching for alternatives** -** Downloads not stopping?** View>Download Queue (Ctrl+D) and right click>remove the downloads that you don’t want.
+- **No slots** - right click>send private message and ask for a slot, or try **searching for alternatives**
+- **Downloads not stopping?** View>Download Queue (Ctrl+D) and right click>remove the downloads that you don’t want.
 You can set priorities to your downloads here!

 ## Sharing issues
 - Settings>Sharing - Add folders which you want to share.